How to Kick-Start Your Food Storage Plan

 What is a food storage plan?

-A food storage plan is simply a way of ensuring that you have a stockpile of food that can last you and your family for a period of time in case of an emergency.
+A food storage plan ensures you have a stockpile of food that can last you and your family for some time in an emergency.
 This could be anything from a natural disaster to a power outage.
-Having a food storage plan means that you will always have something to eat, no matter what happens.
+A food storage plan means you will always have something to eat, no matter what happens.

 25 Pounds of Flour

-To get your food storage plan going, you will need to start with a good supply of flour.
-This is a basic ingredient that can be used in many different ways, so it is a good idea to have a lot on hand.
-You can use it to make bread, pancakes, cookies, and more.
+To get your food storage plan going, you must start with a good supply of flour.
+This essential ingredient can be used in many ways, so having a lot on hand is a good idea.
+You can make bread, pancakes, cookies, and more.
 Please learn to make bread.
-This is my no-fail recipe, if you start with fresh ingredients.
+This is my no-fail recipe if you start with fresh ingredients.
 Easy To Make Bread For One

 20 Pounds of Pinto Beans